KDE/documentation-docs-kdenlive-org/get_involved/contributing_get_started.rst

    <a href="https://invent.kde.org/documentation/docs-kdenlive-org" target="_blank">kdenlive_doc</a>

-Fork the Kdenlive.org repository

-When you want to contribute to Kdenlive manual.
-A `fork` is a copy of a repository.
+Fork the "Kdenlive.org Documentation Website" repository (https://invent.kde.org/documentation/docs-kdenlive-org) if you want to contribute to Kdenlive manual.
+A **fork** is a copy of a repository.

 .. figure:: /images/kdenlive_fork.png
    :width: 450px